 Review your quarterly performance goals.
 Check your market share.
 Look at your sales figures based on not only the origin of the sale, but the type of customers as well.
 In other words, is this an existing customer, a new customer, or a new customer with a totally different demographic profile?
 Are you retaining existing customers, or are most of your sales coming from new customers?
 What is your competition doing?

 There are a number of marketing audits not covered in this article that you can and should perform on an annual basis.
-For more information on marketing and related topics, check out the links on the next page.
+For more information on marketing and related topics, check out the links below.